fredrikaverpil/github/README.md

 ## To do

-- [ ] Add all jobs to python workflow.
+- [ ] Add all uv jobs to python workflow.
 - [ ] Add lua workflow.
 - [ ] Sync issue template.
 - [ ] Sync PR template.